Lupercalia: Priesthoods

-The Lupercalia had its own priesthood, the Luperci ("brothers of the wolf"), whose institution and rites were attributed either to the Arcadian culture-hero Evander, or to Romulus and Remus, erstwhile shepherds who had each established a group of followers.
+The Lupercalia had its own priesthood, the Luperci ("brothers of the wolf"), whose institution and rites were attributed either to the Arcadian culture-hero Evander or to Romulus and Remus, erstwhile shepherds who had each established a group of followers.
 The Luperci were young men (iuvenes), usually between the ages of 20 and 40.
-They formed two religious collegia (associations) based on ancestry; the Quinctiliani (named after the gens Quinctia) and the Fabiani (named after the gens Fabia).
+They formed two religious collegia (associations) based on ancestry—the Quinctiliani (named after the gens Quinctia) and the Fabiani (named after the gens Fabia).
 Each college was headed by a magister.

 In 44 BC, a third college, the Juliani, was instituted in honor of Julius Caesar; its first magister was Mark Antony.
-The college of Juliani disbanded or lapsed following the Assassination of Julius Caesar, and was not re-established in the reforms of his successor, Augustus.
+The college of Juliani disbanded or lapsed after Caesar's assassination and was not reestablished in the reforms of his successor, Augustus.
 In the Imperial era, membership of the two traditional collegia was opened to iuvenes of equestrian status.

 Sacrifice and fertility rites

-At the Lupercal altar, a male goat (or goats) and a dog were sacrificed by one or another of the Luperci, under the supervision of the Flamen dialis, Jupiter's chief priest.
+At the Lupercal altar, a male goat (or goats) and a dog were sacrificed by one or another of the Luperci under the supervision of the Flamen dialis, Jupiter's chief priest.
 (Note: One of Plutarch's Roman Questions was "68.
 Why do the Luperci sacrifice a dog?"...
 [Because] "nearly all the Greeks used a dog as the sacrificial victim for ceremonies of purification; and some, at least, make use of it even to this day.
 They bring forth for Hecate puppies along with the other materials for purification.")
 An offering was also made of salted mealcakes, prepared by the Vestal Virgins.
 After the blood sacrifice, two Luperci approached the altar.
 Their foreheads were anointed with blood from the sacrificial knife, then wiped clean with wool soaked in milk, after which they were expected to laugh.